-- First, prepare your tofu.
+First, prepare your tofu.
 Like most vegan tofu recipes, this one will taste best if you press the tofu first.
 This allows the tofu to absorb more of the flavorings and seasonings which you add to it.
-Not sure how to press your tofu?
-If you're new to vegetarian cooking and you're not sure how to press tofu, see this easy step-by-step guide: How to press tofu

-- Using a food processor for quickest results, dice the carrots, zucchini, olives and onion.
-To this mixture add half the enchilada sauce and water mixture, diced tofu and black beans and combine well.
+Using a food processor for quickest results, dice the carrots, zucchini, olives, and onion.
+Then, add half the enchilada sauce and water mixture, diced tofu, and black beans and combine well.

-- Spoon 2-3 tablespoons of the vegetable, bean and tofu mix into each flour tortilla.
+Spoon 2 to 3 tablespoons of the vegetable, bean and tofu mix into each flour tortilla.
 Wrap and place in a baking pan or square casserole dish.

-- When the pan is full, spoon half of the leftover enchilada sauce on top of the wrapped flour tortillas—be sure to get all the edges!
-Sprinkle the top with cheese or vegan cheese if desired.
+When the pan is full, spoon half of the leftover enchilada sauce on top of the wrapped flour tortillas—be sure to get all the edges!
+Sprinkle the top with vegan cheese if desired.

-- Bake 30-35 minutes at 350 degrees or until done, spooning the rest of the enchilada sauce on top when halfway done cooking.
+Bake 30 to 35 minutes at 350 F or until done, spooning the rest of the enchilada sauce on top when it's halfway done.